Port Pirie: History

 The locality was surveyed as a government town in December 1871 by Charles Hope Harris.
 The thoroughfares and streets were named after the family of George Goyder, Surveyor General of South Australia.
 In 1873, the land of Solomon and Smith was re-surveyed and named Solomontown.
 On 28 September 1876, with a population of 947, Port Pirie was declared a municipality.

-With the discovery of rich ore bearing silver, lead and zinc at Broken Hill in 1883, and the completion of a narrow gauge railway from Port Pirie to near the Broken Hill field in 1888, the economic activities of the town underwent profound change.
-In 1889 a lead smelter was built by the British Blocks company to treat the Broken Hill ore.
-BHP initially leased the smelter from British Blocks but began constructing its own smelter from 1892.
+With the discovery of rich ore bearing silver, lead and zinc at Broken Hill in 1883, and the completion of a narrow gauge railway allowing transit from Port Pirie to the Broken Hill field in 1888, the economic activities of the town underwent profound change.
+In 1889, a lead smelter was built by the British Blocks company to treat the Broken Hill ore.
+BHP initially leased the smelter from British Blocks, but began constructing its own smelter from 1892.
 In 1913, the Russian consul-general Alexander Abaza reported that Port Pirie had a population of more than 500 Russians, mostly Ossetians, who had come to work at the smelter.
 At that time the town supported a Russian-language school and library.

 In 1915, the smelter was taken over by Broken Hill Associated Smelters (BHAS) – a joint venture of companies operating in Broken Hill.
 Led by the Collins House Group, by 1934 BHAS became the biggest lead smelter in the world.
 The smelter gradually passed to Pasminco, then Zinifex, and since 2007 has been operated by Nyrstar.

-In 1921, the town's population had grown to 9,801, living in 2,308 occupied dwellings.
-By this date, there were 62 boarding houses to cater for the labour demands at the smelter, and the increasingly busy waterfront.
+By 1921, the town's population had grown to 9,801, living in 2,308 occupied dwellings, including 62 boarding houses to cater for the labour demands at both the smelter and the increasingly busy waterfront.

 During World War II (1941–1943), a Bombing and Gunnery school (2BAGS) was established by the Royal Air Force at Port Pirie.
 22 men lost their lives there during training exercises.
 It was re-designated the 3 Aerial Observers School (3AOS) in December 1943.

 In August 1955, the purpose-built Port Pirie Uranium Treatment Complex, operated by the state government under a contract signed by the Commonwealth and SA Governments with the Combined Development Agency of the UK and US, began operations.
 It processed uranium ore, mostly from the Radium Hill mine east of the Flinders Ranges, and also from Myponga (Wild Dog Hill), south of Adelaide.
 Sulphuric acid leaching was used on the ore to dissolve the uranium, which eventually emerged as yellowcake after further processing.
 There were four thickening tanks, used to separated the uranium solids from the waste material, and the thickened solids were pumped into the tailings dams.
 The plant produced over 860 tonnes of yellowcake, which was sold to the governments of the UK and US.
 Radium Hill mine closed in December 1961, and with the expiry of the CDA contract at on 31 December 1961, the Port Pirie uranium treatment complex was closed in February 1962.